Fortunes of UK workers diverge as many miss out on pay rises

 Manufacturing firms were among the strongest performers with 54 percent reporting pay hikes of 2 percent or more, but more than a third of manufacturing and production firms froze pay.

-Davies said firms across all sectors were more likely to have awarded large pay increases if their strategy was to maximise value rather than trim costs.
+Davies said firms across all sectors were more likely to have awarded large pay increases if their strategy was to maximize value rather than trim costs.

 "Therefore, the role for government is ... to understand the levers that can help more firms increase their workplace productivity and move up the quality chain," he said.